Bee Swarm Relocation

 Backyard Honey provide specialist bee nest advice and relocation services.
 In many cases bee nests can be safely relocated into a hive and placed in a suitable location.

 Permanent relocation of bee nests is preferable to poisoning bee nests.
 Poisoning is unrecommended.

 Poisoning is only effective for the life of the poison or until other bees, attracted by the remaining wax and honey, decide to move in to the space.
 Bees robbing honey from a recently poisoned nest can also unnecessarily spread the poison to other well managed local beehives

 What is a bee nest?

-A bee nest is a colony of bees that has established themselves somewhere other than in an apiarist’s hive box.
-Common places to find a bee nests are in wall cavities, possum boxes, compost bins and hollow trees.
+A bee nest is a colony of bees that have established themselves in a wall cavity, a possum box, a compost bin or hollow tree

 Contact us to enquire about our bee nest relocation services.

 Already own a hive but don’t have the time or experience to extract the honey yourself?
 Backyard Honey provides a Honey Extraction and Bottling Service.

 For more information or general queries about Backyard Honey Extraction and Bottling Service contact us.